 We encourage all alumni to continue their association with Manhattan Area Technical College through alumni activities, college service involvement, continuing education and just visiting campus to see what's happening.
-Please contact Tracy Geisler at 785-320-4563 or tracygeisler@manhattantech.edu.
-Stay in touch by contacting Tracy Geisler, and tell us what you are up to and how we can continue to serve you!

 Support Student Scholarships

 Student Scholarships - Donors may designate their gift to student scholarships and may specify the award criteria, such as: undergraduate and/or continuing education student; full time and/or part time student; academic excellence; financial need; major; and profession to be pursued.
 Scholarships are vitally important in order to attract and retain increasing numbers of excellent and diverse students by providing much needed financial aid.